Environment

 Greenbushes Lithium Mine Expansion EPBC 2018/8206 MS1111

 Talison Lithium provides an annual monitoring report to the Department of Water and Environmental Regulation (DWER), which includes an Annual Audit Compliance Report (AACR) that is published on the DWER website.
-The AACR includes a summary of total production and waste figures, as well as a summary of non compliances and resultant corrective actions.
+The AACR includes a summary of total production and waste figures, as well as a summary of non-compliances and resultant corrective actions.
 See below a link to the official document.

 Management Plans